-This method adds a subquery to this Query.
-A subquery is composed as a Query and subsequently attached to a different Query by calling this method.
-The Query parameter instance is unmodified as a result of the addSubquery or subsequent execution of the outer Query.
-Only some of the query parts are copied for use as the subquery.
+This method adds a subquery to this query.
+A subquery is composed as a Query and subsequently attached to a different Query (the outer Query) by calling this method.
+The String parameters are trimmed of white space.

+A14.6.2-50[The Query parameter instance is unmodified as a result of the addsubquery or subsequent execution of the outer Query.
+Only some of the parameter query parts are copied for use as the subquery.
 The parts copied include the candidate class, filter, parameter declarations, variable declarations, imports, ordering specification, uniqueness, result specification, and grouping specification.
-The association with a PersistenceManager, the candidate collection, result class, limits on size, and number of skipped instances are not used.
-The variable-Declaration is the name of the variable containing the results of the subquery execution.
-This variable may be used in this query.
-The candidateCollectionExpression is the expression using tokens from this query that represent the candidates over which the subquery is evaluated.
+The association with a PersistenceManager, the candidate collection or extent, result class, and range limits are not used.